Phoenix Addiction Treatment for Drugs and Alcohol

 Services of Trained Physicians

-With inpatient treatment, you have the luxury of having ready access to trained physicians who can help you in many ways, including prescribing medications, treatment referrals, and other interventions.
+With specialized addiction treatment, you often have the luxury of having ready access to trained physicians who can help you in many ways, including prescribing medications, treatment referrals, and other interventions.

 A trained physician will first assess if your pattern of drinking or drug use has reached risk levels.
 He will evaluate if medications are appropriate for you, and give you prescriptions for the meds that will be of help to you.
 He will evaluate your overall health and design a treatment plan that is tailored to your needs.

 Behavioral therapy is also referred to as counseling.
-When you are in an inpatient recovery program for addiction, you will work with health professionals in identifying and addressing behaviors that promote heavy drinking or substance abuse.
+When you are in a recovery program for addiction, you will work with health professionals in identifying and addressing behaviors that promote heavy drinking or substance abuse.
 Counselors will help you:

 - Develop the skills you need so you can reduce and, eventually, stop using alcohol or drugs